QUALCOMM Incorporated (QCOM) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for QCOM is $149.46, which is $27.97 above the current market price.
-The public float for QCOM is 1.11B, and currently, shorts hold a 0.91% of that float.
-The average trading volume for QCOM on February 22, 2023 was 7.79M shares.
+The average price point forecasted by analysts for QUALCOMM Incorporated (QCOM) is $149.46, which is $27.33 above the current market price.
+The public float for QCOM is 1.11B, and currently, short sellers hold a 0.91% ratio of that float.
+The average trading volume of QCOM on February 27, 2023 was 7.80M shares.

-QCOM stock saw an increase of -5.46% in the past week, with a monthly gain of 0.65% and a quarterly increase of 0.68%.
-The volatility ratio for the week is 2.68%, and the volatility levels for the last 30 days are 3.17% for QUALCOMM Incorporated (QCOM).
-The simple moving average for the last 20 days is -6.63% for QCOM stock, with a simple moving average of -3.62% for the last 200 days.
+The stock of QUALCOMM Incorporated (QCOM) has seen a -4.47% decrease in the past week, with a -5.21% drop in the past month, and a 0.56% gain in the past quarter.
+The volatility ratio for the week is 2.26%, and the volatility levels for the past 30 days are at 2.97% for QCOM.
+The simple moving average for the last 20 days is -5.47% for QCOM stock, with a simple moving average of -2.90% for the last 200 days.

 Analysts’ Opinion of QCOM